 Carpobrotus are natural seaside groundcovers.
 The ripe pods can be an aquired taste for some, with their salty cooked fig tang.
 Pinch off a nice red pod, and suck the pulp from the broken end to see if you are a fan of the taste

-As I arrived home, I was delighted to find that my Austromyrtus berries had ripened while I was away, so I added them to my foraged plate.
+As I arrived home, I was delighted to find that my Austromyrtus berries had ripened while I was away travelling, so I added them to my foraged plate.
 If you are careful when you eat these lovely berries, you can save the seeds.
 If you eat on the run, you can spit the seeds into the bush to grow into new plants.
 Or you can carefully cut the berries open to save the seeds to plant into pots.
-Shiny black seeds are from the Dianella, brown seeds are Austromyrtus dulcis seeds-
+The shiny black seeds are from the Dianella, brown seeds are Austromyrtus dulcis seeds in the picture below-

 Once your seeds have grown into nice sized plants, create your own future bush food garden.
 A great way to find the best place to plant your seedlings is to join your local Bush Care group, or the Australian Native Plant Society group in your area.